sunjh22/sunjh22.github.io/_posts/2022-05-10-Snakemake-learning-notes.md

 	- In the scheduling phase, the DAG of jobs is executed, with jobs started according to the available resources.

-- **Input functions** take as single argument a `wildcards` object, that allows to access the wildcards values via attributes (here `wildcards.sample`)

-- The flag `--summary` prints a table associating each output file with the rule used to generate it, the creation date and optionally the version of the tool used for creation is provided.

 ## Additional features

 ### Benchmarking

 With the `benchmark` directive, Snakemake can be instructed to measure the wall clock time of a job.

 ### Modularization

 Snakemake provides the `include` directive to include another Snakefile into the current one

 ### Automatic deployment of software dependencies

 Use `conda` directive, execute snakemake with `snakemake --use-conda --cores 1`

 ### Tool wrappers

 A wrapper is a short script that wraps (typically) a command line application and makes it directly addressable from within Snakemake.
 [Snakemake wrapper repository](https://snakemake-wrappers.readthedocs.io/)

 ### Cluster execution

-`snakemake --cluster qsub --jobs 100`
+`snakemake --cluster qsub --jobs 10`

 ### Constraining wildcards

 the wildcard sample in the output file `"sorted_reads/{sample}.bam"` can be constrained to only allow alphanumeric sample names as `"sorted_reads/{sample,[A-Za-z0-9]+}.bam"`.